JosephSon505/Huddl/README.md

 ```

 If you don't find that the function is working properly, either you messed up (LOL) or you have to restart the app locally

+## Deployment

+I'll write this stuff after we get gmail and actual files set up.

+TL;DR - you have to use npm run build and deploy that to firebase to host it.
+It's simple don't worry